mitkor2/Saxion-ColdCase-SearchAPI/README.md

 4. The environment is activated automatically, so, now we can go on with step 8

 ## _AWS_
+To install this project on an AWS server, the steps are very similar to the ones for the local machine.
+This is what needs to be done.

+1. First, create an amazon EC2 instance, with SSH access to yourself, and http inbound requests for everyone.
+2. SSH into this instance, with the keys you got during the setup of this instance.
+3. Install the necessary packages: sudo apt-get install python3-pip apache2 libapache2-mod-wsgi-py3
+4. This project uses a MySQL database, if you want to connect to a local MySQL database, make sure you have MySQL server installed ( https://dev.mysql.com/doc/mysql-installation-excerpt/5.7/en/ )
+5. A SQL script is provided in the repository with the database articles used for testing.
+6. Clone the Git repository to your local system.
+7. Make sure you have virtualenv installed:
+a.	sudo pip3 install virtualenv
+8. Create a virtual environment with the name of the project: virtualenv coldcaseenv
+9. Activate the virtual environment: source coldcaseenv/bin/activate
+10. Go inside the project folder, and copy the .env.example file, and make the name of the new file “.env”: cp .env.example .env
+11. Fill this file with your own environment variables.
+The variables that need to be filled are already there.
+12. Install the required packages: pip install -r requirements.txt
+13. Now, migrate the database tables into the database with the following command: python manage.py migrate
+14. Get out of the local instance with the following command: deactivate
+15. Go to the root directory of the EC2 instance with: cd
+16. Go to the directory where the Apache configuration file is located, and edit it: sudo vi /etc/apache2/sites-available/000-default.conf
+17. Replace the file with the following config:

 To install this project on your local machine: